-Singaporeans travelling to China, or those currently in China and considering travelling to other provinces within China, may be subject to home or institutional quarantine for 14 days, depending on the province that they are travelling to.
-Singaporeans transiting from international to domestic flights in China may also be subject to swab tests and will have to wait for the test results at the transiting airport (which can take up to 24 hours) before they are allowed to board their next flight.
-Before travelling, Singaporeans are strongly advised to check with the local authorities, as well as the hotel or residential compound that they will be staying in, on the quarantine and other policies that they should adhere to.
+Singaporeans who travel to China outside of Fast Lane arrangements, or those currently in China and considering travel to other provinces/municipalities within China, may be subject to home or institutional quarantine for 14 days, depending on the province/municipality that they are travelling to.
+Singaporeans transiting from international to domestic flights in China may also be subject to COVID-19 tests and will have to wait for the test results at the transiting airport (which can take up to 24 hours) before they are allowed to board their next flight.
+Before travelling, Singaporeans are strongly advised to check with the local authorities, as well as the hotel or residential compound where they will be staying, on the quarantine and other policies that they should adhere to.

 Safety and Security

 Lost passports: Singaporeans who lost their passports while travelling in China should report the loss to a neighbourhood police post or the relevant Chinese authority (it is usually the local Entry-Exit Administration Bureau).
 Please request for a copy of the Loss of Passport Report.
 Together with the report from the Police or the relevant authority, please approach the Singapore Embassy with one passport-sized photograph (instant photograph is acceptable).
 The person concerned should also show documentary evidence of his/her citizenship (the document should preferably have your photo on it, eg. NRIC or driving license), if available.